joakimsk/colorimeter/README.md

 ## LDR details
 The LDRs are commonly of CdS, Cadmium sulfide.
 They have also been mostly discontinued on Elfa Distrelec, but I found a datasheet.

+They are most sensitive to green wavelengths, which may explain blue and green samples giving nearly the same, high response.

 ![LDR spectral response](img/ldr_response.png?raw=true "LDR spectral response") [pdf: ldr datasheet](pdf/ldr_datasheet.pdf)

 ## Quartz couvette details
 The couvettes are often found in plastic, normal glass and quartz glass.
 There are various types of quartz, suitable for different wavelengths.

-Here is a typical UV Quartz couvette transmittance plot
+Here is a typical UV Quartz couvette transmittance plot, very transmissive from 200 to 2000 nanometers, far beyond visible light.

 ![Quartz couvette](img/quartz_couvette.png?raw=true "Quartz")